oishika10/Dynamic-Memory-Allocator/README.md

 # Dynamic-Memory-Allocator
 Personal Dynamic Memory Allocator -

-In this project I have tried to create a dynamic memory allocator that supports the basic malloc, free, calloc functions.
+In this project I have tried to create a simple dynamic memory allocator that supports the basic malloc, free, calloc functions.
 Additionally I have added a function that can help measure the throughput.

 A few attributes I have attempted to inculcate within this allocator are: